austenb28/CycFlowDec/README.md

 Simple Cycle Flow Decomposition Python Module (Version 1.0)

 # Description
 Takes a flow matrix representing a closed flow network and determines the simple cycle flow decomposition consistent with Min-Ping Qian's decycling algorithm [1],[2].
 This is accomplished by percolating the network from a starting node, and then logging the simple cycles encountered.
-More information on the percolating algorithm can be found in reference [TBD].
+More information can be found in reference [TBD].

 # Requirements
 * Python3